seclution/frappe_app_template/README.md

 ## Quickstart

 1. Clone this repository.
+2. Install the Python dependencies with `pip install -r requirements.txt`.
-2. Edit `vendor-repos.txt` to list the Frappe/ERPNext apps you want cloned.
+3. Edit `vendor-repos.txt` to list the Frappe/ERPNext apps you want cloned.
-3. Run `./setup.sh` from the repository root.
+4. Run `./setup.sh` from the repository root.
 It clones the apps listed in `vendor-repos.txt` and generates `codex.json`.
-4. Review `init_codex_prompt.md` for the initial prompt used by Codex.
+5. Review `init_codex_prompt.md` for the initial prompt used by Codex.

 ## Adding Vendor Apps